fernandoteubl/MakeTests/README.md

     * **answer**: The LaTeX code with the answer of each question from a specific student
     * **after**: The LaTeX code used after of student's answer
     * **footer**: The LaTeX code used as footer in template.

+## List of Students

+Student's list is a CSV file with delimiter and chotechar defined in JSON config.
+There is no hard header name, but all headers used needs to be configured in JSON config.

 # First Test